dmpstats/MoveApps-ER-Annotated-Location-Master-Data-Updater/README.md

 ## Description

-This App enables the persistent storage and updating of annotated movement data in a master dataset hosted on an [EarthRanger](https://www.earthranger.com/) server.
-It is intended for workflows where MoveBank data has been classified with additional attributes - such as behavioural classifications or spatial cluster membership - and needs to be saved over time.
+This App facilitates the persistent storage and updating of annotated movement data within a master dataset hosted on an [EarthRanger](https://www.earthranger.com/) server.
+It is designed for workflows where MoveBank data has been processed - such as cleaned, standardized, or enriched with additional attributes like behavioral classifications or spatial cluster membership - and needs to be reliably stored and maintained over time.

-It is particularly useful in scheduled or automated workflows, where recent outputs from upstream Apps should be merged with existing records before being pushed to EarthRanger (ER) as part of a centralized data pipeline.
+It is especially useful in scheduled workflows, where recent outputs from upstream Apps must be merged with existing historical records before being pushed to EarthRanger (ER) as part of a centralized data pipeline.